 Digital technologies are changing the life worlds we research as well as the very way we ourselves undertake research and teaching.
 Therefore this group seeks to be a welcoming forum to discuss these changes for geographers from different epistemic and methodological traditions, and for those conducting theoretical as well as applied research work.
-The DGWG will be a platform for exchanges within and between sub-disciplines, engaging with the diversity of geographies of and through the digital, and will thereby nurture and deepen discussion of geographical digital scholarship and practice.
+The DGRG will be a platform for exchanges within and between sub-disciplines, engaging with the diversity of geographies of and through the digital, and will thereby nurture and deepen discussion of geographical digital scholarship and practice.

 Digital Geographies at the RGS-IBG conference 2018